wartman/zjs/readme.md

 No need for wrappers or anything else.
 Just a few method calls at the top of your script.

-It's not the most robust option, but ZJS tries to keep out of your way and let you write the code you want.
+Other module loaders are more robust, but *zjs* tries to keep out of your way and let you write the code you want.

 How does it work?
 -----------------
-When you import a script, ZJS uses AJAX to load it.
-It investigates the file, looking for any dependencies via a regular expression.
-Once everything is loaded, it places the script into the DOM.

-Compiling is highly recomended for deployed scripts.
-To compile a project, use the `zjs` command-line tool:
+When used on the browser, *zjs* loads imported scripts with AJAX, then inserts them into the DOM using a `<script>` tag.
+To keep from polluting the global namespace, imported scripts are wrapped in a self-executing function first (this is done in such a way that line-numbers will still match up with the original file).
+You should use a modern browser when debugging *zjs* to get useful information when errors are thrown.

+When you're ready to deploy your app, you should **always** use the *zjs* command-line tool to compile the project.
+The browser-loader is best thought of as a development aid: compiled scripts will run much faster and have little overhead.

 ```
 $ zjs build path\to\my\main\module.js path\to\dest.js